 When applying for that exciting new tech job, there comes a time in the interview process when you’re asked to provide a previous salary history.
 You’ve been hoping for a salary increase and, let’s be honest, it can be tempting to inflate your numbers slightly.
 But what’s the right move?

 - Do your research.
 If you aren’t currently earning your potential and choose to answer the question with an expected salary, make sure it’s realistic.
-Refer to Robert Half Technology’s 2014 IT Salary Guide to determine starting salaries for more than 70 technology positions.
+Refer to our Salary Guide to determine starting salaries for more than 75 technology positions.
 Based on your experience, skills and even your location, it’s easy to determine a competitive salary range for the job you’re seeking.
 Candidates may have certain expectations about what they should be paid, but what really matters is what the market will bear at that time

 - Provide a salary range, but keep it narrow.
 “Giving a five-to-ten thousand dollar range in your salary expectations is fine, but don’t make it wider than that,” says South.